Applications are now open for the 2017 Annual Program.

 Rivers and Ranges Community Leadership Program (RRCLP)

-is a Not for Profit organisation governed by a nine member Interim Board and auspiced by Loddon Murray Community Leadership Program Inc. The program is Victoria’s newest Community Leadership Program, filling the gap for the municipalities of Mitchell, Murrindindi, Nillumbik, Whittlesea andYarra Ranges.
+is a Not for Profit organisation governed by a seven member Interim Board and auspiced by Mitchell Community Resources and Advocacy Group (MCRAG).
+The program is Victoria’s newest Community Leadership Program, filling the gap for the municipalities of Mitchell, Murrindindi, Nillumbik, Whittlesea andYarra Ranges.

 With a total area of 10,128 sq. kilometres and a population of